richardwesthaver/clx/README.md

-- NOTE: This is a downstream fork of sharplispers/clx which depends on the cc/core project.
+- NOTE: This is the CC fork of sharplispers/clx.
 # CLX

 CLX is an X11 client library for Common Lisp.
 The code was originally